armory/docs-cdaas/content/en/deployment/create-deploy-config.md

 categories: ["Deployment", "Guides"]
 tags: ["Deploy Config"]
 description: >
-  Create a config file to deploy your app using Armory Continuous Deployment-as-a-Service.
+  Create a config file to deploy your app to your Kubernetes cluster using CD-as-a-Service.
 ---

 ## {{% heading "prereq" %}}